ctrlplusb/approachable-fp-in-scala/chapter_05.md

-# Chapter 5: Currying... yum?
+# Chapter 5: Functions for everyone!

 TODO